Customer journey mapping

 - quantitative data (what users do)

-- qualitative research (how users think and feel)
+- qualitative research (how users think and feel – an empathy map can help with this)

 Step 2: Choose the scenario

-Define what part of the journey to map.
+Define which part of the journey you want to map.

 Step 3: Map the journey